MarielHamson/APlaceToGo/README.md

 ## Key Features

-- Search by keyword or location
+- Search by name of restroom
 - Easy to use Navigation Bar
-- Register/Login to account for chat feature (coming soon!)
+- Register/Login to account
-- See all safe restrooms listed in your area
+- See all restrooms you've added to your safe list
+- Add a bathroom
-- Edit database entries
+- Edit entries
-- Add comments/reviews of bathrooms
+- Add comments to bathrooms
-- Add a restroom
+- Delete a bathroom
 - Request a buddy (coming soon!)
-- Mobile Responsive Site

 - Cross platform
   - Windows, macOS and Linux ready.